push-based/ws-nx-summer2025/exercises/10-cristal-plugin.md

 ✋ Raise your hand to show you've started the exercise. ✋
 ---

-# Nx Inferred Tasks

-Learn how to create a crystal plugin with Nx.
+Learn how to create inferred tasks with an Nx plugin.

-This document guides you through creating a custom Nx crystal plugin to add a `deploy` target to your applications based on the existence of a `Dockerfile`.
+This document guides you through creating an Nx plugin that adds a `deploy` target to your applications based on the existence of a `Dockerfile`.

 We already have a custom executor to execute the `deploy` target.
 We have to manually configure it per project.